Tritlo/tritlo.github.io/_posts/2022-04-26-better-hpc-traces.md

 yet... running a compiled program with the change gives a segmentation fault 😅😅😅.
 Hopefully I'll get it working soon, here's the [WIP branch on GitHub](https://github.com/Tritlo/ghc/tree/extended-ticks) (not on GitLab yet, it would be too awkward 😅).
 Until next time!

+Update 2022-04-27: we now get the initial zeroes out, but still segfaulting on trying to do the actual updates.